Drugs that interact with bupropion

 One typical example of an SSRI that may interact with bupropion is fluoxetine, a medication commonly known by the brand name Prozac.
 When combining bupropion and fluoxetine, caution should be exercised as it may increase the risk of developing a rare but serious side effect called serotonin syndrome.

-See also Bupropion sr generic images
+See also Bupropion sr vs xl side effects

 Additionally, the combination of bupropion and other SSRIs, such as sertraline (Zoloft) or escitalopram (Lexapro), may also lead to increased levels of bupropion in the blood.
 This can potentially increase the risk of side effects associated with bupropion, such as insomnia, restlessness, or increased heart rate.